RegMix: Data Mixing Augmentation for Regression

-However, if there is no obvious ordering of examples, then the RNN controller may not be the ideal architecture.
-In a high-dimensional space, examples have similar distances to each other, so mixing an example with its neighbors could influence many other examples.
-Also, if the examples have large kNN policy values, there is a higher chance of influence as well.
-In Sec.~\ref{sec:accuracyresults} and Figs.~\ref{fig:knnhistogramno2}--\ref{fig:knnhistogrambike}, we observe that \method{} selectively mixes examples, but there are still quite a few examples that mix with most of the other examples.
-In this case, there may be no suitable ordering of examples, and it is more practical to avoid specifically capturing the direction of influence as in an RNN.
+However, if there is no obvious ordering of examples, then an RNN may not be the ideal architecture.
+In Sec.~\ref{sec:accuracyresults} and Fig.~\ref{fig:knnhistograms}, we observe that \method{} selectively mixes examples, but there are still quite a few examples that mix with most of the other examples.
+Mixing such an example may affect many other examples at the same time instead of the next example in some sequence.
+Here it is better to avoid specifically capturing the direction of influence as in an RNN.

 We thus propose a more light-weight controller based on a multi-layer perceptron (MLP) instead of an RNN (Fig.~\ref{fig:architecture}, controller on the right) where the goal is to predict the best kNN mixing policies of all examples at once.
 Here the input does not play a role, and we fix it to a vector of 1's.
 Also, there is one output node with a softmax layer per example.
-In Sec.~\ref{sec:rnncontroller}, we show that using an MLP controller has similar model performances as when using an RNN controller, but is faster in terms of controller training time on various datasets.
+In Sec.~\ref{sec:accuracyresults}, we show that using an MLP controller has similar model performances as when using an RNN controller.